ankurkumar14/cinema_ticket_booking_system/README.md

-Cinema Ticket System — In-Memory (Flipkart Machine Coding)
+Cinema Ticket System — In-Memory

 Clean, modular, in-memory implementation of a cinema ticketing system designed for machine-coding rounds.
 Includes per-show concurrency locks, a mini scheduler that auto-starts shows at start_time, a CLI, and a full pytest suite (including race tests).